Whoa. Stop the record player.

 Nope.
 There is no other focus.
 Stopping junk mail is our jam.

 That’s it.
 It’s that easy.
-PaperKarma does the work to unsubscribe you from junk mail.
+PaperKarma does the work to unsubscribe you from mail lists.

 In a nutshell: